 Tulane application deadlines for Academic Year, Fall, Spring, and Summer programs can be found by navigating to your chosen program's online brochure on our website.
 Simply navigate to the "Programs" section of our website and select the program of your choice by location or through our advanced or simple search features.
 Again, please remember that nearly all programs will also require an external host application to be completed, usually on the website of the provider or host university.
 These deadlines may vary from Tulane's but typically fall after or in some cases concurrent with our internal deadline.
 It is the student's responsibility to be aware of external application deadlines and submit external applications in a timely manner.
 Students are advised to consider applying to their external application whie completing their Tulane application if possible.
 Tulane deadlines vary from year to year (and in summer from program to program) but typically follow the below schedule:

 The NTC Office of Study Abroad requires that students applying to study abroad complete their Tier-1 service, first year writing, and TIDEs course by the time of application or in the semester prior to departure.
 At the time of application and in the semester prior to departure, applicants must be in good academic and disciplinary standing, meet the minimum Tulane and program requirements, including minimum Grade Point Average (GPA), prior coursework, full-time status and adequate progress toward graduation.
 The NTC Office of Study Abroad requires a minimum 2.5 cumulative GPA.
+Students falling under a 2.5 CGPA are unable to petition for acceptance.
+They are encouraged to apply at a future date when their GPA meets the 2.5 minimum.
 Students with academic or disciplinary holds should consult our Academic and Disciplinary Policies page.

 Individual program eligibility requirements may differ from Tulane's.
 For example, certain programs may require a GPA above 3.0 or ask that students complete pre-requisite coursework in a foreign language or intended area of study.
 In the event a program provider requires a higher CGPA than the Tulane standard, students should meet the higher standard--approval through the NTC Office of Study Abroad does not guarantee admission to the program of choice.
 A summary of individual program eligibility requirements can be found on each program's online brochure, in addition to on the website of the program or host university.